 If you are an institutional investor on the Principal Register in the UK you may be able to appoint a proxy electronically via the Proxymity platform, a process which has been agreed by the Company and approved by the Company's registrar.
 For further information regarding Proxymity, please go to www.proxymity.io.
-Your proxy must be lodged by 11:00am London time (6.00pm Hong Kong time) on Wednesday, 27 April 2022 in order to be considered valid.
+Your proxy must be lodged by 11:00am London time (6.00pm Hong Kong time) on Wednesday, 3 May 2023 or not less than 48 hours before the time of the holding of any adjourned meeting in order to be considered valid.
 Before you can appoint a proxy via this process you will need to have agreed to Proxymity's associated terms and conditions.
 It is important that you read these carefully as you will be bound by them and they will govern the electronic appointment of your proxy.